iHiD/propono/README.md

       }
     end

-In addition to this, there is also `sqs_options` and `sns_options`, used to configure each client independently.
+In addition to this, there are also `sqs_options` and `sns_options`, used to configure each client independently.
 See the [SQS Client](https://docs.aws.amazon.com/sdk-for-ruby/v3/api/Aws/SQS/Client.html#initialize-instance_method) and [SNS Client](https://docs.aws.amazon.com/sdk-for-ruby/v3/api/Aws/SNS/Client.html#initialize-instance_method) documentation for available options.
 These individual options are merged with `aws_options` with the per-client options taking precendence.